 If you want to make the mount persistent, add it to /etc/fstab (Linux):

-On macOS, you can create a login item or launchd-plist that executes the sshfs command at login.
+On macOS, you can create a login item or launchd plist that runs the sshfs command when you log in.

 Safety